Understand Hurricane Categories to Shore up Your Business

 Category 5 hurricane

 If a business or residence is in the path of a Category 5 hurricane, a mandatory evacuation will likely be issued.
-Currently the highest level a hurricane can be ranked, a Category 5 can completely destroy homes and even well-built industrial buildings in its path.
+Category 5 is the highest level at which a hurricane can be ranked, and it can destroy homes and even well-built industrial buildings on its path.

 Catastrophic damage will occur

-Coastal regions will see most structures essentially leveled or damaged beyond repair.
-Loss of life will likely be significant and far-reaching due to extreme maximum wind speeds, storm surge, catastrophic flooding, flying debris, and structural failure.
+Coastal regions, especially those at sea level, will see complete building failures, with most structures essentially leveled or damaged beyond repair.
+Due to extreme maximum wind speeds, storm surge, catastrophic flooding, flying debris, and structural failure, loss of life will likely be significant and far-reaching.

-Hurricane Andrew — which devastated South Florida in late August 1992 — made landfall as a Category 5 storm.
-Andrew ended up leaving an estimated 250,000 homeless and caused a total of $27.4 billion in damage.
+Hurricane Andrew devastated South Florida in late August 1992 and made landfall as a Category 5 storm.
+Andrew ended up leaving an estimated 250,000 people homeless and caused a total of $27.4 billion in damage.

-- Build a disaster supply kit: Plan as if you’re going to be cut off from resources for an extended period of time.
+- Build a disaster supply kit: Prepare to be cut off from resources for an extended period of time.

 - Develop an emergency response plan: These “protective actions for life safety” include running drills, mapping out evacuation routes, and conducting risk assessments.